 Therefore, we may sum up by saying that a voluntary process of focusing is a practice of concentration.
 Concentration is a short-term voluntary state of focusing the consciousness on an object, whereas attention is a long-term state of focused consciousness, which appears spontaneously, by itself.

 It is impossible to develop focus of attention through efforts, beliefs, comparisons, assessments, achievements or punishing yourself.
 All these are forms of force, arising from fear.
 Fear is the reason why attention is not focused.
 Fear exists as long as there is disappointment and a need to be someone, become someone or achieve something.

 By using will power we might learn to concentrate, but it is impossible to learn to focus our attention through voluntary behavior.
 We cannot learn to be free or get rid of fears through forceful voluntary behavior either.
 The state of focused attention is like the state of love, which appears spontaneously, when envy, conceit and selfishness disappear.

-So, if seeking perfection, it is important to work on developing focus of attention rather than concentration.
-During concentration, the consciousness is being focused on a meditation object using voluntary efforts but this process takes place in a short period of time.
+So, when seeking perfection, it is important to work on developing focus of attention rather than concentration.
+During concentration, the consciousness is being focused on a meditation object using voluntary efforts but this process takes place for a short period of time.
 Whereas the state of focused attention manifests as a spontaneous process, not limited by time.